 “Excellent research, Millie.
 You’re the best.
 Mom and Dad, I’m heading home.
 Pete is back from that symposium in San Diego; he’s waiting for me.”

 “Millie, great work,” John Merrick said.
-“Anne and I will drive you home while the company helicopter is being serviced.
+“Anne and I will drive you home.
 The two War Horse guards are waiting in the lobby for us.”

 The Art Gallery

-Millie arrived fashionably late on Saturday, at 7:30 p.m.
-She selectedLycra a black lycra bandage dress that exposed both shoulders.
-Topped by a faux rhinestone-encrusted collar, her attire drew attention to her svelte figure.
-Millie is only five feet, two inches tall, weighing in at 95 pounds.
-She secretly wished she were more voluptuous, but most women would kill for her shape.
-Her black wig was rigged to fall over her left eye, and the addition of the oversized fake glasses helped disguise her identity.
+Millie arrived fashionably late on Saturday, at 7:30 p.m., wearing a black Lycra bandage dress, topped by a faux rhinestone-encrusted collar that exposed both shoulders.
+Her attire drew attention to her svelte figure.
+Millie, only five feet, two inches tall, weighing 95 pounds, secretly wished she were more voluptuous, but most women would kill for her shape.
+She arranged her black wig to fall over her left eye, and the addition of the oversized Memory glasses helped disguise her identity.

 Third in line to enter the La Touche De l'artiste gallery, Millie waited patiently.
 Passing through the metal detectors, she dumped her burner phone and one-use cash card from her simple black clutch onto the tray.
 By plan, Millie had nothing on her person that could identify her.
-Eventually, she reached the reception table, which was at the moment manned by Magda Galanis.
+Eventually, she reached the reception table, which was currently staffed by Magda Galanis.
 It was showtime, so she handed the invitation to her.
-Galanis looked twice at the invitation and at Millie, like a double take from the movies.
+Galanis looked twice at the invitation and Millie, like a double take from the movies.

 “Well, you’re obviously not Cecile Milton?

 “I am Daphne Devon Anderson.
 I work in Mrs. Milton’s marketing department.
 Mr. and Mrs. Milton left two days ago for Australia, joining a forty-day cruise before wintering in Hawaii.
-They asked me to have a look at the exhibition and recommend if any of the pieces would be suitable for their collection.”
+They asked me to look at the exhibition and recommend if any of the pieces would be suitable for their collection.”

 Magda peered at her suspiciously.